Tax systems abroad have your brain swirling in confusion?

 If you leave Ireland to work abroad and you:

-- Are a resident in Ireland in the current tax year AND
+- where a resident in Ireland in the current tax year AND

 - Show that you intend to leave Ireland for a long period and will be a non-resident for the following tax year